Web-Lancer/salimcoder/README.md

 - 👋 Hi, I’m @salimcoder
-- 👀 I’m interested in ... developing creative website.
+- 👀 I’m interested in ... developing creative websites.
 - 🌱 I’m currently learning ...
 MERN Stack.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... coding.
-- 📫 How to reach me ...
+- 📫 How to reach me ... see my profile.

 <!---
 salimcoder/salimcoder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.